Simple, Reliable, Affordable

 When it comes to tape backup software, one option is to use NTBackup - the standard Windows backup program.
 The problem with NTBackup is that it is too hard to use.
 While an expert should be able to schedule backup jobs using NTBackup, what you really want is something a novice can setup in minutes.

-What you really want to do is invest in some quality backup software for your business?
+What you really want to do is invest in some quality tape backup software.
+What should you look for in a backup software for your business?
 Well, if you run a small business, you'll want to avoid those expensive brands!
 They're designed for large corporations.
 You should really be looking for software for tape backup that does everything you need, but is affordable at the same.

 Look for a backup program that's designed specially for small business instead, such as BackupAssist.
 Look for a product that advertises itself as being simple to use.
 Remember, you don't want software that requires an expert to run it.
 Download a trial version of the backup software and try it out for a month or so.
 If everything works smoothly and you're happy with the product, go ahead and make a purchase!